cookpad/rrrspec/README.md

 concurrently, and it undergoes those failures, which include lots of `rb_bug`s, assertion errors, and segmentation faults.

+## Features

+* Automatic resume on process or machine failures
+* RSpec integration
+* Captured stdout/stderr per tests
+* Automatic retrial of failed tests
+* Optimization of the test execution order
+* Speculative execution of long-running tests
+* Severe timeout of stuck processes

+Some considerations on creating RRRSpec are described in DESIGN.md, hoping it helps other developers writing other distributed test execution services avoid common pitfalls.

 ## Installation

 ### Client